 Q: What is a WHO simulation?

 A: A WHO simulation is an educational event that allows participants to recreate the process of the World Health Assembly held at the World Health Organisation (WHO) at its Headquarters in Geneva.
-Throughout the event, participants focus on one overall theme, which here at Sheffield is “Outbreaks and Pandemics: Addressing the Next Crisis”, whilst also addressing further sub-questions that relate to the overall theme.
-Across the weekend, participants will be fulfilling a particular role out of four options: WHO Member States, Non-Governmental Organizations (NGOs), pharmaceutical companies and the media.
+Throughout the event, participants focus on one overall theme.
+Participants will be fulfilling a particular role out of four options: WHO Member States, Non-Governmental Organizations (NGOs), pharmaceutical companies and the media.
 Through representing these roles, participants will be able to discuss, co-operate, and negotiate with other stakeholders in order to produce resolution papers that address the simulation theme.